-If you have an FHA backed loan and you’ve ever had any type of loan workout – including a loan modification, odds are you have a partial claim against the home.
+If you have an FHA backed loan and you’ve ever had any type of loan workout – including a loan modification or forbearance, odds are you have a partial claim against the home.

 What is a partial claim?